GooFit/GooFit/README.md

 * `-DGOOFIT_CUDA_OR_GROUPSIZE:INT=128`: This sets the group size that thrust will use for distributing the problem.
 This parameter can be thought of as 'Threads per block'.
 These will be used after running 'find_optimal.py' to figure out the optimal size.
 * `-DGOOFIT_CUDA_OR_GRAINSIZE:INT=7`: This is the grain size thrust uses for distributing the problem.
 This parameter can be thought of as 'Items per thread'.
 * `-DGOOFIT_PYTHON=OFF`: Preliminary python bindings using [PyBind11].
+* `-DGOOFIT_MAXPAR=1800`: The maximum number of parameters to allow.
+May cause memory issues if too large.
 * You can enable sanitizers on non-CUDA builds with `-DSANITIZE_ADDRESS=ON`, `-DSANITIZE_MEMORY=ON`, `-DSANITIZE_THREAD=ON` or `-DSANITIZE_UNDEFINED=ON`.

 Note for targeting Tesla P100 or any `arch=6.0` device: